 Most qualified seniors have to pay a monthly premium for Part B coverage.
 In 2023 the amount is $164.90 (or higher depending on your income).
 Seniors generally have this deducted from Social Security payments.
 For those who get Social Security benefits, If you pay your premium through your monthly Social Security benefit, you’ll pay less.

 Every year, you will have a deductible to satisfy.
 After that, plans generally pay 80%, leaving you to pay 20%.

 Only covers foreign health care or prescriptions under very limited circumstances.

 Coverage for a share of the Medicare-approved amount, no matter what the provider charges.

 If you only have Medicare, you may have a tough time predicting future medical costs.
 Even 20% of the bill for visits to specialists or some outpatient procedures can add up to hundreds or thousands of dollars.
-That’s why most seniors enhance Original Medicare with other Medicare options.
+That’s why most seniors enhance their coverage with other Medicare Plan options.

 Our experienced insurance specialists have worked with seniors in Illinois for more than a decade and are well-versed in helping you enhance your Medicare benefits.